IvoNet/jee-starter/README.md

 sample code to get you going quickly with simple Jakarta EE microservices projects.
 The starter will include a web UI in a subsequent release.

 ## Generate Jakarta EE Project

-In order to run the Maven Archetype and generate a sample Jakarta EE project, please execute the following.
-Please ensure you have installed a [Java SE 8+ implementation](https://adoptium.net/?variant=openjdk8) and [Maven 3+](https://maven.apache.org/download.cgi) (we have tested with Java SE 8, Java SE 11 and Java SE 17).
+In order to run the Maven Archetype and generate Jakarta EE project, fill in the form and the correct command will be generated.
+Please make sure you have [Maven 3+](https://maven.apache.org/download.cgi) installed and configured correctly.

-## Generate an archetype

 <script>
 function isEmpty(element) {
     return element.value === undefined || element.value === "";
 }